-[ Roller furling jib or headsail ] and reefing headsail systems have a headfoil fitted over the forestay.
-The headfoil contains a groove in the aft edge, where the sail's luff rope is fed.
+[ Roller furling jib ] and reefing headsail systems have a headfoil fitted over the forestay.
+The headfoil contains a groove in the aft edge where the sail's luff rope is fed.

 The roller furling drum at the base of the headfoil is where the tack is shackled while the head is shackled to a halyard swivel.
-The sheets attach to the clew in the conventional way and then led aft through turning blocks or fairleads.
+The jib or headsail sheets attach to the clew in the conventional way and then led aft through turning blocks or fairleads.

-When the sail is hoisted, roller furling is done by pulling on the line wound around the furling drum rotating the headfoil, thus furling the sail.
-Every skipper using a reefing headsail system must have a spare headsail that can be set if the system fails.
+When the sail is hoisted, roller furling the jib or headsail is done by pulling on the line wound around the furling drum rotating the headfoil, thus furling the sail.
+Every skipper using a reefing jib and headsail system must have a spare headsail that can be set if the system fails.
 A number 3 jib with a wire luff is sufficient for this purpose, as it covers a wide range of wind speeds.